Amitpandey992/birthday-calendar/README.md

    git clone https://github.com/yourusername/birthday-calendar-app.git
    cd birthday-calendar-app

-##Install dependencies
+## Install dependencies
 npm install

-##Set up environment variables:
+## Set up environment variables:
 -Create a .env file in the root of the project and add your Wikimedia API access token:
 VITE_APP_ACCESS_TOKEN=your_wikimedia_api_access_token

-##Start the development server:
+## Start the development server:
-npm run dev
+-npm run dev

-##Components
+## Components
-##App Component
+### App Component
-The main component that handles state management and rendering of other components.
+-The main component that handles state management and rendering of other components.

-##BirthdayList Component
+## BirthdayList Component
-Fetches and displays a list of notable birthdays for the selected date.
+-Fetches and displays a list of notable birthdays for the selected date.

-##FavoriteList Component
+## FavoriteList Component
-Displays the list of favorite birthdays, ensuring no duplicates.
+-Displays the list of favorite birthdays, ensuring no duplicates.

-##Local Storage
+## Local Storage
-The app uses local storage to preserve favorite birthdays.
+-The app uses local storage to preserve favorite birthdays.
 The data is stored under the key favoriteBdays.

-##Contributing
+## Contributing
-Contributions are welcome!
+-Contributions are welcome!
 Please open an issue or submit a pull request for any changes or enhancements.

 ##Contact
-For any questions or feedback, please get in touch with me at pandeyamit9340@gmail.com
+-For any questions or feedback, please get in touch with me at pandeyamit9340@gmail.com